emerge-lang/compiler/design.md

 ---

-Every file must have a `module` statement as the very top.
+Every file must have a `module` statement at the very top.
 That must match the module name derived from the directory structure.
-The purpose of this is not to assist the compiler (since it can unambidously derive the name) but to support programmers;
+The purpose of this is not to assist the compiler (since it can unambiguously derive the name) but to support programmers;
- i assume it is easier to hit `Ctrl + Home` and read that line than to look through the directory structure; espacially outside of an IDE.
+ i assume it is easier to hit `Ctrl + Home` and read that line than to look through the directory structure; especially outside of an IDE.

 In the file `src/package/module1.dt` these contents produce distinct results: